 BETA originally brought together riding organisations, doctors, riders, manufacturers and retailers to develop the now widely recognised BETA Body Protector Standard.

-The BETA 2000 and 2009 Body Protector Standard meets all the requirements of the European standard (EN 13158:2009).
-A revised edition of the BETA 2000 and 2009 standard was published and adopted by BETA in April 2009.
-The BETA 2000 and 2009 version will continue as a current standards.
-No body protectors have been allowed to be made to the 2000 standard since July 2011 so garments with 2000 standard labels will therefore be a minimum of 3 years old now, if they were made at the latest date of July 2011.
+The BETA 2009 Body Protector Standard meets all the requirements of the European standard (EN 13158:2009).
+A revised edition of the BETA 2000 standard was published and adopted by BETA in April 2009 as the new BETA 2009 standard.
+The BETA 2009 version continues as the current standard.
+No body protectors have been made to the BETA 2000 standard since July 2011 so garments with 2000 standard labels will therefore be a minimum of 3 years old now, if they were made at the latest date of July 2011.
 Under the BETA Standard, garments are additionally re-tested annually for consistency of quality of materials used and manufacture.
 We would recommend that if you are looking to purchase a new body protector now that you look for garments with the 2009 label on them.

 The BETA Standard sets criteria for shock-absorption, controls the area of the body that must be covered and ensures there are minimal gaps between the protective foam panels.
 It encompasses three levels, each designed for different activities and denoted by a colour-coded label on the garment.